 Finally, the checkbox “Modulate contrast” allows to observe the effect of onset/offset (with variable speed).
 In this mode, the illusion obtains even with steady fixation.
 The perceived illutiondepends depends on the background luminance, adjustable with the top-right slider.

-The famous Snake Illusion was first demonstrated by Akiyoshi Kitaoka in 2003.
+The famous Snakes Illusion was first demonstrated by Akiyoshi Kitaoka in 2003.

 The present page accompanies our 2017-publication “Rotating Snakes Illusion – Quantitative analysis reveals islands in luminance space with opposite illusory rotation”.

 Atala-Gérard L, Bach M (2017) Rotating Snakes Illusion – Quantitative analysis reveals a region in luminance space with opposite illusory rotation. iPerception 8(1):2041669517691779

 Kitaoka A, Ashida H (2003) Phenomenal Characteristics of the peripheral drift illusion.
 VISION: The Journal of the Vision Society of Japan, 15, 261–262

 Bach M, Gérard L (2014) Rotating Snakes Illusion – Quantitative analysis reveals islands in luminance space with opposite illusory rotation.
 VSS-Poster, JOV 14,10. doi: 10.1167/14.10.267.
 PDF: f1000research.com/posters/1095954